cubemos-dev/sanctions-api/docs/01Welcome.md

 ---
 tags: [01.
-Overview]
+Introduction]
 ---

-# Overview
+# cubemos Sanction List API

-The cubemos Sanctions List API is a RESTful API which can be used to ensure compliance with relevant regulations across the globe.
+The cubemos Sanction List API is a RESTful API which can be used to ensure compliance with relevant regulations across the globe.

 You can search for:
 1. Persons